icecream95/icecream95.github.io/_posts/2017-06-30-c++-fake-constants.md

 One thing I never like is the need to append a pair of brackets to so many things in the C++ world.

-I have had enough of having to write `vec.length()`.
+I have had enough of having to write `vec.size()`.
 Those brackets irritate me, especially for short names.

 So I looked at the idea of fake constants.
 These are variables that can be